-The appearance of the multiple critical points nn general relativistic flow onto a spinning black hole was observed and consequently the formation of the standing shock has been conjectured in the alternative set of (sometime contesting the aforementioned category of work dealing with accretion flow without the appearance of shock transition) literature, with the main motivation to explain the spectral state by incorporating the physics of the post shock accretion flow, as already mentioned in the previous sections.
-The profound work by \cite{fuk87} is credited as the first ever consistent attempt to provide the complete formalism for the shock formation in a multiply critical accretion flow in the Kerr metric, although it is worth mentioning that even before \cite{fuk87}, multiplicity in the critical points for the general relativistic axisymmetric flow was addressed \citep{lu85,lu86} without mentioning the issue of the shock formation.
-By revisting the concept of the Keplerian circular motion for rotating fluids in general relativity \cite{lyy95} intuitively explained certain issues related to the shock formation for multi-transonic accretion onto a Kerr black hole.
+The appearance of the multiple critical points in general relativistic flow onto a spinning black hole was observed and consequently the formation of the standing shock has been conjectured in the alternative set of (sometime contesting the aforementioned category of work dealing with accretion flow without the appearance of shock transition) literature, with the main motivation to explain the spectral state by incorporating the physics of the post shock accretion flow, as already mentioned.
+The profound work by \cite{fuk87} is credited to be the first ever comprehensive work in the literature which provides the complete formalism for the shock formation in a general relativistic multi-critical accretion flow, although it is worth mentioning that even before \cite{fuk87}, multiplicity in the critical points for the general relativistic axisymmetric flow was addressed \citep{lu85,lu86} without mentioning the issue of the shock formation.
+By revisiting the concept of the Keplerian circular motion for rotating fluids in general relativity. \cite{lyy95} intuitively explained certain issues related to the shock formation for multi-transonic accretion onto a Kerr black hole.